-- 45. Class Members resident outside Quebec plead and rely on inter alia: Consumer Protection Act, RSA 2000, c C-26.3; The Consumer Protection and Business Practices Act, SS 2013, c C-30.2; Consumer Protection Act, CCSM c C200; Consumer Protection Act, SBC 2004, c 2; Consumer Protection Act, 2002, SO 2002, c 30; Consumer Protection Act, RSNS 1989, c 92; Consumer Protection Act, RSPEI 1988, c C-19; Consumer Protection and Business Practices Act, SNL 2009, c C-31.1; Consumers Protection Act, RSY 2002, c 40; Consumer Protection Act, RSNWT 1988, c C-17; and Consumer Protection Act, RSNWT 1988 (Nu), c C-17; and all other related legislation in each Canadian province subject to the scope of this action; each as amended from time to time and with regulations in force at material times. - 46.
-By their conduct set out herein, the Loot Box Respondents have breached the Competition Act, RSC 1985, c C-35, and have made false or misleading representations and omissions, including but not limited to the representations that: - Offering Loot Boxes to the public and Class Members as though they were legal when they are in fact unlawful; - b.
+- 45. Class Members resident outside Quebec plead and rely on inter alia: Consumer Protection Act, RSA 2000, c C-26.3; The Consumer Protection and Business Practices Act, SS 2013, c C-30.2; Consumer Protection Act, CCSM c C200; Consumer Protection Act, SBC 2004, c-2; Consumer Protection Act, 2002, SO 2002, c 30; Consumer Protection Act, RSNS 1989, c 92; Consumer Protection Act, RSPEI 1988, c C-19; Consumer Protection and Business Practices Act, SNL 2009, c C-31.1; Consumers Protection Act, RSY 2002, c 40; Consumer Protection Act, RSNWT 1988, c C-17; and Consumer Protection Act, RSNWT 1988 (Nu), c C-17; and all other related legislation in each Canadian province where Class Members included in this action purchased loot boxes; each as amended from time to time and with regulations in force at material times. - 46.
+By their conduct set out herein, the Loot Box Respondents have breached the Competition Act, RSC 1985, c C-35, and have made false or misleading representations and omissions, including but not limited to the representations that: - a.
+Offering Loot Boxes to the public and Class Members as though they were legal when they are in fact unlawful; - b.
 Advertising an illegal internet gaming site, contrary to inter alia the above provincial Consumer Protection Acts; - c.
-Failing to disclose odds of winning; - d.
+Failing to disclose odds of winning;

+- d.
 Failing to take appropriate steps to protect minors; and - e.
 Failing to promote responsible gaming. - 47.
 Persons under the age of majority are afforded special protection under the Civil Code of Québec, under inter alia articles 157, 1398-1399, and 1405-1408.
-Related enactments afford the same or similar protections in other provinces subject to the scope of this action.
+Related enactments afford the same or similar protections in other provinces where Class Members included in this action purchased loot boxes.
 The agreements by which the Loot Box Respondents collected money from underage players on account of Loot Boxes in the Affected Titles are unenforceable. - 48.
 Though their deployment of unlawful Loot Boxes, and contrary to article 1493 of the Civil Code of Québec, the Loot Box Respondents have been enriched at the expense of Class Members, who have suffered a correlative impoverishment.
 There is no justification for the enrichment or the impoverishment.